-I have no idea why I hate to sweep my kitchen so much, but there it is.
-I used to ignore this chore only doing it once a week but I soon found that a dirty kitchen floor made for a dirty house.
+So, instead of just sweeping my kitchen I now needed to do all the floors.
+I used to ignore this chore, only doing it once a week, but I soon found that a dirty kitchen floor made for a dirty house.
 And now that I have grandkids that love to walk around barefoot, a dirty floor is not so fun to walk on for them either!

 Lesson learned: sweep your kitchen daily so you only have to vacuum your carpets weekly and make it easier to keep a clean house.

 Step #4 Pick up trash and clutter before heading off to bed.

-I like to call this a room reset and it is a busy mom’s game-changer.
-When you start adding this to one task to your evening routine you will be greeted with a neater home in the morning.
+I like to call this a room reset; it is a busy mom’s game-changer.
+When you start adding this to one task to your evening routine, you will be greeted with a neater home in the morning.
 That alone is worth the 6 minutes it takes to complete this task.

 If you still have children living at home, more specifically clutter bug children, give a reminder to each before they head off to bed.
-Just simply announce for them to gather up their things from around the home.
-Then when you make your rounds you will have a much smaller mess to collect.
+Just announce for them to gather up their things from around the home.
+Then when you make your rounds, you will have a much smaller mess to collect.